-This can be particularly useful when the stream of advice evolves over time, e.g. initial policy advice; approval of a consultation paper and strategy; reporting on the results of the consultation; final policy decisions; then regulations.
+This can be particularly useful when the stream of advice evolves over time, e.g. initial advice; approval of a consultation paper and strategy; reporting on the results of the consultation; final decisions; then Bylaws, or Plan Changes.

 The SmartArt options in Microsoft are an easy and practical way to do this.